panaturbo/testrepo2/doc/arm/reference.rst

   ``max-zone-ttl``
     Like the ``max-zone-ttl`` zone option, this specifies the maximum permissible TTL value, in seconds, for the zone.
-When loading a zone file using a ``masterfile-format`` of ``text`` or ``raw``, any record encountered with a TTL higher than ``max-zone-ttl`` is capped at the maximum permissible TTL value.

     This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
 The ``max-zone-ttl`` option guarantees that the largest TTL in the zone is no higher than the set value.

-    .. note:: Because ``map``-format files load directly into memory, this option cannot be used with them.

     The default value is ``PT24H`` (24 hours).
 A ``max-zone-ttl`` of zero is treated as if the default value were in use.